Intermittent Fasting Q&A

 Now days, intermittent fasting may be one of the most discussed diet and nutrition trends.
 But what does it actually mean?
 How does it work?
 And who should — and shouldn’t — consider it?

-Penny Leen, APRN, CNP of CentraCare Weight Management recently paused to talk about taking a pause from eating during one’s day.
+Penny Leen, APRN, CNP of CentraCare Weight Management talks about taking a pause from eating during one’s day.

 Q: What is intermittent fasting?